-Currently, indirect radiative forcing is the largest documented source of uncertainty when it comes to overall radiative forcing in climate modeling \citep{carslaw2013, icc2013, wang2020}.
-This large uncertainty is due in part to the complexity of cloud dynamics, making it difficult to clearly separate the aerosol's radiative effect from that of the surrounding clouds \citep{stevens2009}.
+Currently, indirect radiative forcing is the largest documented source of uncertainty when it comes to overall radiative forcing in climate modeling \cite{carslaw2013, icc2013, wang2020}.
+This large uncertainty is due in part to the complexity of cloud dynamics, making it difficult to clearly separate the aerosol's radiative effect from that of the surrounding clouds \cite{stevens2009}.
 Improving our understanding of aerosol-cloud interactions is necessary to reduce this uncertainty in climate models.
-An important implication of these interactions, increasing the reflectivity of all clouds has the potential to reduce positive radiative heating through targeted ``climate cooling," the central concept in solar climate intervention.
-Marine cloud brightening (MCB) and other intervention approaches have been proposed to intentionally increase the reflectivity of low altitude, boundary-layer clouds \citep[e.g.,][]{latham1990, ci2015, icc2013} through the intentional increase of CCN via targeted aerosol injections in marine stratocumulus clouds.
-Low-lying marine clouds are most predisposed to albedo changes due to low densities of CCN, making this a promising approach to reducing global warming \citep{bickel2018}.
+An important implication of these interactions, increasing the reflectivity of clouds, has the potential to reduce positive radiative heating through targeted ``climate cooling,'' the central concept in solar climate intervention.
+Marine cloud brightening (MCB) and other intervention approaches have been proposed to intentionally increase the reflectivity of low altitude, boundary-layer clouds, e.g. \cite{latham1990, ci2015, icc2013}.